Distributed tree search

 Distributed tree search (DTS) algorithm is a class of algorithms for searching values in an efficient and distributed manner.
 Their purpose is to iterate through a tree by working along multiple branches in parallel and merging the results of each branch into one common solution, in order to minimize time spent searching for a value in a tree-like data structure.

-The original paper was written in 1988 by Chris Ferguson and Richard E. Korf, from the University of California's Computer Science Department.
+The original paper was written in 1988 by Chris Ferguson and Richard E. Korf, from the University of California, Los Angeles Computer Science Department.
 They used multiple other chess AIs to develop this wider range algorithm.

 Overview

 The Distributed Tree Search Algorithm (also known as Korf–Ferguson algorithm) was created to solve the following problem: "Given a tree with non-uniform branching factor and depth, search it in parallel with an arbitrary number of processors as fast as possible."

 The top-level part of this algorithm is general and does not use a particular existing type of tree-search, but it can be easily specialized to fit any type of non-distributed tree-search.

 DTS consists of using multiple processes, each with a node and a set of processors attached, with the goal of searching the sub-tree below the said node.
 Each process then divides itself into multiple coordinated sub-processes which recursively divide themselves again until an optimal way to search the tree has been found based on the number of processors available to each process.
 Once a process finishes, DTS dynamically reassigns the processors to other processes as to keep the efficiency to a maximum through good load-balancing, especially in irregular trees.

 Once a process finishes searching, it recursively sends and merges a resulting signal to its parent-process, until all the different sub-answers have been merged and the entire problem has been solved.